Skip to content Skip to search Skip to department menu

 NWCCU 2020 Standard 2.G.2

-Definition of grades shall be developed by the faculty and approved by the Curriculum and Academic Standards Committee.
+Definition of grades shall be developed by the faculty and approved by the Academic Training Council.

 Evaluative Grades

-Letter grades A-F are assigned points that calculate into the student’s Grade point average (GPA).
-Student’s GPA is calculated by dividing the total amount of grade points earned by the total amount of credit hours attempted.
+Letter grades A-F and NA are assigned points for calculating the student’s Grade Point Average (GPA).
+Student’s GPA is calculated by dividing the total grade points earned by the total credits attempted.

 Non-Evaluative grades